Hanoi to Ha Giang loop

 Vietnam Railways runs two daily express trains from Hanoi to Lao Cai: SP1 (9:35 PM from Hanoi to 5:30 AM at Lao Cai) and SP3 (10:00 PM to 6:05 AM).

-The train only stops at major stations, so the trip should be smooth and seamless.
-More trains such as SP5 and SP7 are available in high season and national holidays to meet the demand.
+The train stops only at major stations, ensuring a smooth trip.
+Additional trains like SP5 and SP7 operate during peak season and holidays to accommodate demand.

 The train has standard cars operated by Vietnam Railways (VNR) and customized cars operated by private railway companies.